Effect of Turbulence-Closure Consistency on Airfoil Identification: Results

 \section{Results}

-We solve the inverse shape determination problem using different setups.
-First, in \autoref{sec:multicase}, we compare solving the inverse problem using a single flow condition and multiple flow conditions, demonstrating that more information alleviates the ill-posedness of the inverse shape determination problem.
-Subsequently, in \autoref{sec:closure}, we compare solving the inverse problem using turbulence closures consistent and inconsistent to the one used to generate the wake signature, demonstrating that the consistency of turbulence closure significantly affects the determined airfoil shape.
+We investigate the inverse shape identification problem under several different setups.
+First, in \autoref{sec:mesh_convergence}, we perform a mesh convergence study and determine an appropriate mesh resolution for the subsequent analyses.
+Next, in \autoref{sec:multicase}, we compare the inverse problem under single- and multi-condition settings, showing that incorporating additional flow conditions helps alleviate the ill-posedness of the inverse shape identification problem.
+Subsequently, in \autoref{sec:effect}, we examine the effects of the wake-signature domain size, the objective-function weights, and the number of FFD control points on the identified shape.
+Then, in \autoref{sec:closure}, we compare inverse solutions obtained with turbulence closures that are either consistent or inconsistent with the model used to generate the wake signature, demonstrating that closure-model consistency has a significant impact on the recovered airfoil shape.
+Finally, in \autoref{sec:sens}, we compare the flow mismatch and geometric sensitivities predicted by different closure models for fixed shapes, and show that sensitivity inconsistency is a key source of the deviation in the identified shapes.